 - 1. Determine whether required admission documentation is complete. - 2.
-Establish whether the applicant meets the requirements for advanced, two-year program, and/or provisional admission. - 3.
+Establish whether the applicant meets the requirements for advanced, foundation, and/or provisional admission. - 3.
 Attach the application content analysis cover sheet.

-The School of Social Work's Admissions Coordinator completes an admissions evaluation form using the quantitative and qualitative information such as transcript, GPA, and score of the professional statement among other admissions eligibility resources.
-The Admissions Coordinator creates a program applicant file and circulates the qualitative materials for evaluation by two faculty members from the Admissions Coordinator.
+The School of Social Work's Graduate Enrollment Counselor completes an admissions evaluation form using the quantitative and qualitative information such as transcript, GPA, and score of the professional statement among other admissions eligibility resources.
+The Graduate Enrollment Counselor creates a program applicant file and circulates the qualitative materials for evaluation by two faculty members from the Admissions Committee.
 These materials include the applicant's official transcript(s), and personal statement, and the required recommendations.
-These files are then returned to the Admissions Coordinator who schedules a full applicant review with the Admissions Committee, where an admission decision is made.
-Finally, the MSW Program Leadership Team sends a letter informing the applicant of his/her acceptance or denial.
-An applicant denied admission to the MSW program may reapply or may appeal the denial decision in person and/or in writing to the Admission Committee within two weeks of the date of the letter.
+These files are then returned to the Graduate Enrollment Counselor who schedules a full applicant review with the Admissions Committee, where an admission decision is made.
+Finally, the Admissions Committee sends an email informing the applicant of his/her acceptance or denial.
+An applicant denied admission to the MSW program may reapply or may appeal the denial decision in person and/or in writing to the Admission Committee within two weeks of the date of the email.